-- (a) No application shall be denied by the board or district commission unless it finds the proposed subdivision or development detrimental to the public health, safety or general welfare. - (b) A permit may not be denied solely for the reasons set forth in subdivisions (5), (6) and (7) of section 6086(a) of this title.
+- (a) No application shall be denied by the district commission unless it finds the proposed subdivision or development detrimental to the public health, safety or general welfare. - (b) A permit may not be denied solely for the reasons set forth in subdivisions (5), (6) and (7) of section 6086(a) of this title.
 However, reasonable conditions and requirements allowable in section 6086(c) of this title may be attached to alleviate the burdens created. - (c) A denial of a permit shall contain the specific reasons for denial.
 A person may, within 6 months, apply for reconsideration of his permit which application shall include an affidavit to the district commission and all parties of record that the deficiencies have been corrected.
 The district commission shall hold a new hearing upon 25 days notice to the parties.
-The hearing shall be held within 40 days of receipt of the request for reconsideration. --1969, No. 250 (Adj.
+The hearing shall be held within 40 days of receipt of the request for reconsideration.
+(1969, No. 250 (Adj.
 Sess.), § 12, eff.
-April 4, 1970.
+April 4, 1970; amended 2003, No. 115 (Adj.
+Sess.), § 57, eff.
+Jan.
+31, 2005.)